silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/04_inheritance.md

 You can think of interfaces in this context as abstractions of *parent classes* - and the best part is they're generated automatically.
 We don't need to manually define or implement the interfaces.

-[info]
+> [!NOTE]
-A good way to determine whether you need an inline fragment is to ask "can this field appear on any other types in the query?"
-If the answer is yes, you want to use an interface, which is usually the parent class with the "Interface" suffix.
+> A good way to determine whether you need an inline fragment is to ask
+> "can this field appear on any other types in the query?"
+If the answer is yes, you want to use an interface,
-[/info]
+> which is usually the parent class with the "Interface" suffix.

 ### Inheritance: a deep dive